RU

 This method is applied:

-• For treating deep caries — when it is unclear whether the pulp needs to be removed, a temporary filling is placed, and after a few days, the patient's response is assessed.
-If they continue to experience pain, further treatment is required.
+• For treating deep caries — when it's necessary to determine whether pulp removal is required, the dentist places a temporary filling and checks the patient's reaction after a few days.
+If the patient continues to experience pain, further treatment is needed.

-• For treating pulpitis — temporary fillings are used to isolate the root canals, where medication is left, preventing the re-entry of harmful bacteria.
+• For treating pulpitis — temporary fillings are used to isolate the root canals, where medication has been placed, preventing the re-entry of harmful bacteria.

-• In cases of extensive treatment, when the patient cannot stay in the dentist’s chair for long and the procedure needs to be paused.
+• In cases of extensive treatment, when the patient cannot remain in the dentist’s chair for long and it is necessary to pause the procedure.

 Temporary and permanent fillings are made from different materials.
 The dentist chooses the material based on the clinical situation and the patient's individual characteristics.

-They are typically placed for 1-2 days.
-In rare cases, temporary fillings may be used for a longer period, up to 2-3 weeks, or even up to 6 months for root cysts.
+In most cases, temporary fillings are placed for 1-2 days.
+In rare cases, temporary fillings may be used for longer periods, up to 2-3 weeks, or even up to 6 months (in cases of root cysts).

 Key features: